hlaineka/hlaineka/README.md

 ### Hi there 👋

 I am currently working on creating a shell with a group.
-You can find the repo of our project on [21sh](https://github.com/hlaineka/21sh)
+You can find the repo of our project at [21sh](https://github.com/hlaineka/21sh)

 My earlier projects:
  - ft_select, a small program using termcaps library to create an interface.[ft_select](https://github.com/hlaineka/ft_select)